Resources: Guides

 - Only one person can claim a child.
 We encourage people to have conversations with family members before it’s time to file.

-- Even if you weren’t required to file taxes in 2020 or 2019, you can still receive your Child Tax Credit benefits.
+- Even if you aren’t required to file taxes, you can still receive your Child Tax Credit benefits.

 - Parents who are ITIN holders can claim the federal Child Tax Credit (CTC) until 2025, if they have a qualifying child with a valid SSN.